ImageMagick/ImageMagick/README.md

 * [Generalized pixel distortion](https://legacy.imagemagick.org/Usage/distorts/): correct for, or induce image distortions including perspective.
 * [Heterogeneous distributed processing](https://imagemagick.org/script/architecture.php#distributed): certain algorithms are OpenCL-enabled to take advantage of speed-ups offered by executing in concert across heterogeneous platforms consisting of CPUs, GPUs, and other processors.
 * [High dynamic-range images](https://imagemagick.org/script/high-dynamic-range.php): accurately represent the wide range of intensity levels found in real scenes ranging from the brightest direct sunlight to the deepest darkest shadows.
-* [Image cache](https://imagemagick.org/script/magick-cache.php): methods and tools to cache images, image sequences, video, audio or metadata in a local folder.
+* [Image cache](https://imagemagick.org/script/magick-cache.php): secure methods and tools to cache images, image sequences, video, audio or metadata in a local folder.
 * [Image calculator](https://imagemagick.org/script/fx.php): apply a mathematical expression to an image or image channels.
 * [Image gradients](https://imagemagick.org/script/gradient.php): create a gradual blend of one color whose shape is horizontal, vertical, circular, or ellipical.
 * [Image identification](https://imagemagick.org/script/identify.php): describe the format and attributes of an image.